I want to tell you a story.

 I think we need to make business personal.
 Creating one-to-one moments with everyone you do business with drives you forward and differentiates you from the pack.

-That’s why today, we’re officially launching the category of Personal Experience.
+That’s why today, we’re officially launching the category of Personal Experience in business.

 Personal Experience ( PX ) is the approach that prioritizes creating and strengthening personal bonds throughout the customer journey by transforming one-to-many touches into one-to-one moments driving sustainable business growth.